 Small Business Saturday Proclaimed in Macoupin

-Macoupin County Board Chairman, Mark Dragovich, signed a Proclamation recognizing Small Business Saturday throughout Macoupin County on November 30.
+Macoupin County Board Chairman, Andy Manar, with Shop Local Supporters signed a Proclamation recognizing Small Business Saturday throughout Macoupin County on November 26.
 Small Business Saturday is the day we celebrate the Shop Small movement by supporting small businesses in Macoupin.

-"We have great stores in Macoupin County and we hope our residents look to their local retailers for their holiday gifts this season," said Chairman Dragovich.
+“Shops like Toprani’s are a great example of a hidden jewel in Macoupin that needs our support this holiday season,” said Chairman Manar.
+“With the lowest sales tax around at 6.25%, shopping in Macoupin just makes sense.”

 Get The Latest News!